AIM-KannLab/tmt2/README.md

 4. To run docker on your own *SINGLE MRI*:

-`docker run -it -v <local_folder_with_nii_path>:/out itmt python3.9 ./main.py --age 9 --gender F --input_path data/input/sub-pixar066_anat_sub-pixar066_T1w.nii.gz`
-OR
-if you need a Pseudo-3d, enable using the following:
 `docker run -it -v <local_folder_with_nii_path>:/out itmt python3.9 ./main.py --age 9 --gender F  --enable_3d True --input_path data/input/sub-pixar066_anat_sub-pixar066_T1w.nii.gz`

+docker run -it -v /media/sda/Anna/tmt2/data/input/:/out itmt python3.9 ./main.py --age 9 --gender F  --enable_3d True --input_path data/input/sub-pixar066_anat_sub-pixar066_T1w.nii.gz

 - `local_folder_with_nii_path`: The folder mounted to the docker container.
 It should contain the MRI file or files to process.
 Results will be saved in the same folder in the 'results' subfolder.
 - `input_path`: Path to the MRI file or folder with MRI files.